ALTAR • BREADS • SICILIAN EATS • APERTIFS • ACCORDIONIST • CHALK ART

 SIDEWALK CAFÉ • ACCORDIONIST • CHALK ART

-International House, New Orleans’ premiere boutique hotel, celebrates its 20th annual St. Joseph’s Day by offering locals and visitors alike an experience manifest with the rites and rituals that heighten daily life in this most spiritual city.
-On Saturday March 10 from 4-7 pm, the hotel will celebrate the Feast of San Guiseppe with Sicilian flair in its local, multi-cultural incarnation.
-Just outside the hotel, a sidewalk café with an accordion player will magically materialize, along with Italian aperitifs, Sicilian pizza from Emeril's chef Slater, cookies from Angelo Brocato and breads from Angelo's.
+International House, New Orleans’ premier boutique hotel, celebrates its 20th annual St. Joseph’s Day ritual by offering locals and visitors alike an authentic and lively taste of joyful culture in this most spirited city.
+On Tuesday March 19 from 5:30-7 pm, the hotel will celebrate the Feast of San Giuseppe with Sicilian flair and multi-cultural expression unique to this city.
+Just outside the hotel’s monumental entrance, a sidewalk café with an accordion player magically materializes, serving Italian aperitifs, cocktails like Saint Rosalie and the BELLUCCI, Sicilian pizza (Sicilian Sfincione) compliments of Chef Emeril Lagasse, Chef David Slater and Pastry Chef Jeremy Fogg all of Emeril’s, traditional cookies from famed Angelo Brocato and breads from Angelo’s Bakery and Catering.

 The soul of New Orleans is shaped by the contours of its rituals -- rituals inherited from the earliest immigrants who settled this place.
 Central to this ritual is the altar making, a labor of love with an age-old reverence for the patron saint of protection.
 Penance permeates the altars, in everything from the arrangement of items to the shapes of baked goods.
 Every moment of this ritual is a sacrificial offering.
 No one tells the story better than the altar-makers, master bakers and other New Orleanians who have kept these traditions alive.